knative/release/README.md

 | [knative.dev/caching](https://github.com/knative/caching)                         | ![Releasability](https://github.com/knative/caching/workflows/Releasability/badge.svg)                 |
 | [knative.dev/reconciler-test](https://github.com/knative-sandbox/reconciler-test) | ![Releasability](https://github.com/knative-sandbox/reconciler-test/workflows/Releasability/badge.svg) |

-**TODO** So, will we need to run manual auto-updates again for these?
 Automation will propagate these updates to all the downstream repos in the next few cycles.
 The goal is to have the first wave of repo releases (**serving**, **eventing**, etc) to become "releasable" by the end of the week.
 This is